-^{2/} For a more detailed account of the history and provisions of the LTA, and of earlier U.S. participation, see Operation of the Trade Agreements Program, 15th, 16th, 17th, and 18th Reports.
+2/ For a more detailed account of the history and provisions of the LTA, and of earlier U.S. participation, see Operation of the Trade Agreements Program, 15th, 16th, 17th, and 18th Reports.

-On December 31, 1967, the participants in the LTA numbered 31, in-
+On December 31, 1967, the participants in the LTA numbered 31, ineluding the following countries: